la2050/archive/_projects/2015/empowering-young-l-a-adults-through-the-visual-performing-arts.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
 Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' 'City, State': 'Los Angeles, CA'
+Expand a pilot or a program: '1' How did you hear about this challenge?: PIECES Volunteer 'City, State': 'Los Angeles, CA'
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0'